wechaty/docusaurus/docusaurus/docs/api/room-invitation.md

 ---
-title: Room-Invitation
+title: RoomInvitation
-sidebar_label: ' Room-Invitation'
+sidebar_label: ' RoomInvitation'
 ---

-## Room-Invitation Class
+## RoomInvitation Class

-Room-Invitation class is kind like Friendship class.
+RoomInvitation class is kind like Friendship class.
 It is used only when received a room invitation.
 Unlike most user modules that can be loaded with ```find``` or ```findAll```, friendship can created internally and passed as parameter in ```room-invitation``` event callback.
 It can also be serialized and deserialized to and from JSON.

 ### Static Methods